Frequently Asked Questions

 Is a Pharmacy Technician Certification required?

-Is the PTCB or ExCPT recognized by all states?
+Is the PTCE or ExCPT recognized by all states?

-Most states recognize either the PTCB or ExCPT, but it is best to check with the state board of pharmacy for each state to find out what that state's requirements are.
+Most states recognize either the PTCE or ExCPT, but it is best to check with the state board of pharmacy for each state to find out what that state's requirements are.
+PassAssured has provided an interactive map of the United States to find state requirements.

 What are the minimum requirements for becoming a Certified Pharmacy Technician?

 The ExCPT states that you must have successfully completed a Pharmacy Technician Training Program within the past five years.
-You must have your diploma or GED OR be within 30 days of earning your high school diploma or GED.
+You must have your diploma, GED, OR be within 60 days of earning your high school diploma or GED.

 How many individuals or schools have used PassAssured's Pharmacy Technician Training Program?